 A probate attorney will make sure that the language used in a Will effectively distributes the property according to the person’s wishes.
 At the time of signing, the probate attorney can ensure that the Will is executed properly so that it will hold up legally during the probate process with minimal cost and time.
 She will ask questions and make sure that the testator was of sound mind at the time of execution.

 It is advisable to see an attorney to help draft and execute a Will so that family members can easily and quickly distribute the estate once a person passes away with minimal trouble.
-If you have questions about Wills or testamentary capacity, please contact Austin probate attorney Farren Smith for a consultation.
+If you have questions about Wills or testamentary capacity, please contact Austin probate attorney Farren Sheehan for a consultation.

 - In re Estate of Arrington, 365 S.W.3d 463, 467 (Tex.
 App.–Houston [1st Dist.]
 2012, no pet.)